Walk - Crantock & Penpol Creek

 You'll be spoilt for choice for where to eat and drink along the Path.
 With lots of local seasonal food on offer, fresh from the farm, field and waters.
 Try our local ales, ciders, wines and spirits, increasing in variety by the year, as you sit in a cosy pub, fine dining restaurant or chilled café on the beach.
 The businesses that support the Path, where you've chosen to visit, are listed here.

-With unrivalled sea views, lots of seating inside & out, The Bowgie Inn & the surrounding area is the perfect place to explore all year round!
+With unrivalled sea views, lots of seating inside & out, Bowgie Inn sits directly on the path and in the perfect place to explore all year round!

 What is on your list of things to do when you visit the Path?
 From walking companies, to help you tailor your visit, with itineraries and experts to enhance your visit, to baggage transfer companies and visitor attractions there are lots to people and places to help you decide what you'd like to do.
 The businesses that support the Path, where you've chosen to visit, are listed here.